Data-driven Acceleration of MPC with Guarantees: Experiments

 \paragraph*{Trade-offs between latency and performance:} We study trade-offs between latency (small computation time) and performance (small optimality gap) on two different benchmarks: an \textbf{inverted pendulum}, in which we wish to stabilize the pendulum near the unstable equilibrium, and a \textbf{minimum time}, unstable LTI system that we wish to drive to the origin with penalized control effort.
 Due to space limitations, we relegate the details of these environments to Appendix \ref{app:experiments}.
 For these two environments, we consider different datasets $\mathcal{D}$ obtained by uniformly partitioning the state space into a grid, with $g\in\{3,5,7,9,11\}$ grid points per dimension.
 Then, \eqref{eq:conservative-prob} is solved for each point in the grid, and horizon $T=100$ trajectories are added to the dataset.
-Then, the performance of both MPC controllers (with varying lookahead horizon $H\leq T$) and our nonparamaetric policies (labelled \texttt{NPP}) are evaluated on $M=100$ trajectories from random initial conditions.
-These trajectories are used to build the plots in Figure \ref{fig:pendulum-and-min-time}, where we show the results for the pendulum (top) and minimum time problem (bottom).
-The boxplots in the left and middle panels show, in color, the interquartile range (25\% - 75\%) of the empirical distribution over the $M=100$ trajectories; median values are shown as a solid black horizontal line, means are shown in green, and the whiskers extend to 1.5 times the interquartile range.
+The performance of both MPC controllers (with varying lookahead horizon $H\leq T$) and our nonparametric policies (labeled \texttt{MINT}, for \texttt{M}onotonically \texttt{I}mproving bound-based \texttt{N}onparametric policy based on \texttt{T}rajectories) are evaluated on $M=100$ trajectories from random initial conditions.
+Figure \ref{fig:pendulum-and-min-time}, shows the result of these trajectories.
+Boxes show the interquartile range (25\% - 75\%) of the empirical distribution over the $M$ trajectories; black lines correspond to the median values, means are shown in green, whiskers extend to 1.5 times the inter-quartile range.
 Outliers are shown as black circles.
-The left panel shows the time taken to get one control action (in $ms$), the middle one shows the empirical normalized gap $\tfrac{J^\pi(\bx)-J(\bx)}{J(\bx)}$ for the different controllers across the $M$ trajectories.
-The right panel shows the trade-off between the normalized gap and the time taken to get controls, where each marker corresponds to the median value for that particular controller.
-Our nonparametric policy strikes a good balance between good performance (low gap) with remarkably lower computation time (many orders of magnitude faster).
+The left panel shows the time taken to get one control action (in $ms$), the middle one shows the empirical normalized gap $\tfrac{J^\pi(\bx)-J(\bx)}{J(\bx)}$ for the different controllers.
+The right panels shows the trade-off between the median normalized gap and the median time taken to get controls.
+Our nonparametric policy strikes a good balance between good performance (low gap) with lower computation time.